 This one is pretty simple.
 Restorative yoga contains very little movement, and either calming or no music, with as few verbal instructions as possible from the teacher.
 This creates an environment of silence, stillness and spaciousness for you to restore.
 If your life is full of stimulus, silence and stillness may seem scary at first.
 When we’re still, we can no longer ignore what’s going on inside us.
 But I can promise you, this practice, and the space held by the teacher is welcoming for everyone, no matter where you’re at.

 We currently offer Restore at the Soul Strong main studio every Sunday evening at 6:45PM.
-We’ve also just added Skin Glow Restore once per month at the Sanctuary.
+We’ve also just added Skin Glow Restore once per month at the Soul Strong studio.
 Join us for this unique class!
 Replenish, restore and rehabilitate your mind and body.
 This 60 minute class includes a 45 minute restorative session, followed by an organically crafted facial mask that will leave you feeling cleansed, physically and mentally.
 This time around, the masks are Pumpkin Latte Hydration masks from Eminence.
 They will be followed up with the Stone Crop Hydrating Mist and your choice of moisturizer (options available for different skin types). $5 supply fee (pay HERE).
 Limited spots available.
-This class is one Friday each month at the Soul Strong Sanctuary.
+This class is one Friday each month at the Soul Strong Soul Strong studio.
 The Fridays in 2019 are as follows:

 October 18th, 7:30PM